Amities - An Introduction - What Are Amities?

 Acquiring More Diluted Mnemonics

 The first way of acquiring Diluted Mnemonics in the temple is every 23 hours we can Attempt Ritual called "Concurrence" - this gives us a chance at finding a Diluted Mnemonic.
-Unfortunately this isn't actually guaranteed and the chances of successfully completing the ritual and picking up a Mnemonic is affected by 2 things:
+Unfortunately this isn't actually guaranteed until you level up your Oracle Temple to level 10, so make sure to do this ASAP.

 ...It is rumoured that some fortunate Unfelled may on occasion find 2 Diluted Mnemonics when attempting their ritual...